goessl/vector/README.md

 array([[4, 6, 5],
        [7, 9, 8]])
 ```

-`numpy`-versions of the functions are also provided, to *operate on multiple vectors* at once.
-They behave like the ones in `numpy.polynomial.polynomial`, but *also work on 2D-arrays* (and *all combinations of 1D & 2D arrays*) and broadcast to multiple dimensions like the usual `numpy` operations (but adjust the shapes accordingly).

 *`vecnpzero` is `np.array([0])`* like `numpy.polynomial.polynomial.polyzero`, not `veczero=()` (empty tuple, no zero coefficient left) like in the functions and class above.